Introduction to Aircraft Flight Operations

 Course description

 Introduction to Aircraft Operations provides students, engineers, mechanics and other professionals with exposure to aircraft systems, flight testing, operations and piloting.
 The course is intended to be a stand-alone program focused on helping attendees understand the theory, regulations and practical methods of testing and operating aircraft.
 It can also be used as a pre-cursor to flight training for private pilot certification.
 Classroom discussions focus on aerodynamics, aircraft design, flight testing, certification and piloting skills.
-Students will receive a pilot logbook and 2.5 hours of instruction in the AATD flight simulator and 2.5 hours of instruction in Piper Cherokee or Cessna 172 aircraft with a certified flight instructor.
+Students will receive a pilot logbook and 2.5 hours of instruction in the FAA-approved AATD flight simulator and 2.5 hours of instruction in Piper Cherokee or Cessna 172 aircraft with a certified flight instructor.

 Instructional hours